jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 Each type of poison has its own debilitating effects.

 **Assassin's Blood (Ingested).** A creature subjected to this poison must make a DC 10 Constitution saving throw.
-On a failed save, it takes 6 (1d12) poison damage and is [[poisoned]] for 24 hours.
-On a successful save, the creature takes half damage and isn't [[poisoned]].
+On a failed save, it takes 6 (1d12) poison damage and is [[Poisoned]] for 24 hours.
+On a successful save, the creature takes half damage and isn't [[Poisoned]].

 **Burnt Othur Fumes (Inhaled).** A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or take 10 (3d6) poison damage, and must repeat the saving throw at the start of each of its turns.
 On each successive failed save, the character takes 3 (1d6) poison damage.
 After three successful saves, the poison ends.

-**Crawler Mucus (Contact).** This poison must be harvested from a dead or [[incapacitated]] crawler.
-A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or be [[poisoned]] for 1 minute.
-The [[poisoned]] creature is [[paralyzed]].
+**Crawler Mucus (Contact).** This poison must be harvested from a dead or [[Incapacitated]] crawler.
+A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or be [[Poisoned]] for 1 minute.
+The [[Poisoned]] creature is [[Paralyzed]].
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Drow Poison (Injury).** This poison is typically made only by the drow, and only in a place far removed from sunlight.
-A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or be [[poisoned]] for 1 hour.
-If the saving throw fails by 5 or more, the creature is also [[unconscious]] while [[poisoned]] in this way.
+A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or be [[Poisoned]] for 1 hour.
+If the saving throw fails by 5 or more, the creature is also [[Unconscious]] while [[Poisoned]] in this way.
 The creature wakes up if it takes damage or if another creature takes an action to shake it awake.

-**Essence of Ether (Inhaled).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[poisoned]] for 8 hours.
-The [[poisoned]] creature is [[unconscious]].
+**Essence of Ether (Inhaled).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[Poisoned]] for 8 hours.
+The [[Poisoned]] creature is [[Unconscious]].
 The creature wakes up if it takes damage or if another creature takes an action to shake it awake.

-**Malice (Inhaled).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[poisoned]] for 1 hour.
-The [[poisoned]] creature is [[blinded]].
+**Malice (Inhaled).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[Poisoned]] for 1 hour.
+The [[Poisoned]] creature is [[Blinded]].

 **Midnight Tears (Ingested).** A creature that ingests this poison suffers no effect until the stroke of midnight.
 If the poison has not been neutralized before then, the creature must succeed on a DC 17 Constitution saving throw, taking 31 (9d6) poison damage on a failed save, or half as much damage on a successful one.

-**Oil of Taggit (Contact).** A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or become [[poisoned]] for 24 hours.
-The [[poisoned]] creature is [[unconscious]].
+**Oil of Taggit (Contact).** A creature subjected to this poison must succeed on a DC 13 Constitution saving throw or become [[Poisoned]] for 24 hours.
+The [[Poisoned]] creature is [[Unconscious]].
 The creature wakes up if it takes damage.

-**Pale Tincture (Ingested).** A creature subjected to this poison must succeed on a DC 16 Constitution saving throw or take 3 (1d6) poison damage and become [[poisoned]].
-The [[poisoned]] creature must repeat the saving throw every 24 hours, taking 3 (1d6) poison damage on a failed save.
+**Pale Tincture (Ingested).** A creature subjected to this poison must succeed on a DC 16 Constitution saving throw or take 3 (1d6) poison damage and become [[Poisoned]].
+The [[Poisoned]] creature must repeat the saving throw every 24 hours, taking 3 (1d6) poison damage on a failed save.
 Until this poison ends, the damage the poison deals can't be healed by any means.
 After seven successful saving throws, the effect ends and the creature can heal normally.

-**Purple Worm Poison (Injury).** This poison must be harvested from a dead or [[incapacitated]] [[purple worm]].
+**Purple Worm Poison (Injury).** This poison must be harvested from a dead or [[Incapacitated]] [[Purple Worm]].
 A creature subjected to this poison must make a DC 19 Constitution saving throw, taking 42 (12d6) poison damage on a failed save, or half as much damage on a successful one.

-**Serpent Venom (Injury).** This poison must be harvested from a dead or [[incapacitated]] [[Giant Poisonous Snake (Creature)]].
+**Serpent Venom (Injury).** This poison must be harvested from a dead or [[Incapacitated]] [[Giant Poisonous Snake (Creature)]].
 A creature subjected to this poison must succeed on a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

-**Torpor (Ingested).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[poisoned]] for 4d6 hours.
-The [[poisoned]] creature is [[incapacitated]].
+**Torpor (Ingested).** A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [[Poisoned]] for 4d6 hours.
+The [[Poisoned]] creature is [[Incapacitated]].

-**Truth Serum (Ingested).** A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or become [[poisoned]] for 1 hour.
-The [[poisoned]] creature can't knowingly speak a lie, as if under the effect of a [[zone of truth]] spell.
+**Truth Serum (Ingested).** A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or become [[Poisoned]] for 1 hour.
+The [[Poisoned]] creature can't knowingly speak a lie, as if under the effect of a [[Zone of Truth]] spell.

-**Wyvern Poison (Injury).** This poison must be harvested from a dead or [[incapacitated]] [[wyvern]].
+**Wyvern Poison (Injury).** This poison must be harvested from a dead or [[Incapacitated]] [[Wyvern]].
 A creature subjected to this poison must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.

 ## Diseases

 A plague ravages the kingdom, setting the adventurers on a quest to find a cure.
 An adventurer emerges from an ancient tomb, unopened for centuries, and soon finds herself suffering from a wasting illness.
 A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts spells.

-A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of [[lesser restoration]].
+A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of [[Lesser Restoration]].
 A more complicated outbreak can form the basis of one or more adventures as characters search for a cure, stop the spread of the disease, and deal with the consequences.

 A disease that does more than infect a few party members is primarily a plot device.
 The rules help describe the effects of the disease and how it can be cured, but the specifics of how a disease works aren't bound by a common set of rules.
 Diseases can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
 A plague might affect only constructs or undead, or sweep through a halfling neighborhood but leave other races untouched.
 What matters is the story you want to tell.